mooneyse/lb-loop-2/README.md

-Scripts which feed into the LOFAR long-baseline pipeline development.
+# Scripts which feed into the LOFAR long-baseline pipeline development.

-# Issues
+## Issues that have arisen while testing loop 2

 * There are three frequency axes in the h5parms from loop 3 now.